Florida Citrus Meringue Pie

 - 1 teaspoon vanilla extract

 - 1/2 cup sugar

 - Preheat oven to 450°.
-On a lightly floured surface, roll pastry dough to a 1/8-in.-thick circle; transfer to a 9-in. pie plate.
-Trim pastry to 1/2 in. beyond rim of plate; flute edge.
-Line unpricked pastry with a double thickness of foil.
+On a lightly floured surface, roll dough to a 1/8-in.-thick circle; transfer to a 9-in. pie plate.
+Trim crust to 1/2 in. beyond rim of plate; flute edge.
+Line unpricked crust with a double thickness of foil.
 Fill with pie weights, dried beans or uncooked rice.

 - Bake 8-10 minutes or until bottom is lightly browned.
 Remove foil and weights; bake 5-8 minutes longer or until golden brown.
 Cool on a wire rack.
 Reduce oven setting to 350°.

 - Meanwhile, in a large saucepan, mix sugar, cornstarch and salt.
 Whisk in water and orange juice.
 Cook and stir over medium-high heat until thickened and bubbly.
 Reduce heat to low; cook and stir 2 minutes longer (mixture will be thick).
 Remove from heat.